Fund review committee for UW retirement plans

 Represents the UW Retirement Association for UWRP retirees

 Representing Retirees, recommended by the UW Retirement Association

-Charles Chamberlin served as Senior Associate Dean of University Libraries (formerly known as Deputy Director of Libraries) since 1987.
+Charles Chamberlin served as Senior Associate Dean of University Libraries (formerly known as Deputy Director of Libraries) from1987-2012.
+From 2012-2018, he continued part-time with oversight responsibilities of the Libraries’ budget as Senior Associate for Budget and Administrative Services.
 He came to the University of Washington in 1981 as Head, Personnel and Administrative Services.
 From January 1989 to May 1990, Charles served as Acting Director of University Libraries.
 Prior to joining the UW staff, he served as Assistant Undergraduate Services Librarian, Circulation Services Librarian, and Personnel and Budget Officer in the University of Nebraska-Lincoln Libraries.

 Charles holds an M.A.L.S (1974) from the School of Library and Information Studies at the University of Wisconsin-Madison.
 His undergraduate degree in History is from Marshall University, Huntington, West Virginia.